"

 1. Look at the position-time graph.
 What is the reference frame assumed by the Capstone software? (i.e. physically, where is zero and which way is positive?)

-3. Given the reference frame, what would you expect the sign of the acceleration to be while the cart was moving?
+4. Given the reference frame, what would you expect the sign of the acceleration to be while the cart was moving?
 Is this what you see in your data?
-(You will probably want to add the acceleration plot to your screen as well.
+You will probably want to add the acceleration plot to your screen as well.
 You can do this by clicking the “Add new plot area to the Graph display” button that sits above your current plot.
-Plot acceleration by clicking the y axis label and selecting “Acceleration”.)
+Plot acceleration by clicking the y axis label and selecting “Acceleration”.

-5. The motion sensors measure only the position of the cart at regular time intervals.
-How then are the velocity and acceleration data arrived at?
+6. The motion sensors measure only the position of the cart at regular time intervals.
+How then does the software arrive at the velocity and acceleration data?

-6. You will want to convince your lab instructor that the position, velocity and acceleration graphs are consistent with each other.
+7. You will want to convince your lab instructor that the position, velocity and acceleration graphs are consistent with each other.
 (How will you do it?
-The slope tool perhaps?)
+The slope tool perhaps?
+Additionally, if you select a data point and click the left icon which appears, the coordinates will be displayed on the screen).

 Discuss your observations with your lab instructor.
 (Have your sheet signed)